advancedresearch/the_century_of_satire/chronology.md

 - Wrote about [theology](#theology) in [The Republic](#the-republic)
 - As far as we know, never wrote about [Seshat](#seshat)
 - Teacher of [Aristotle](#aristotle)
+- Saw men as physically stronger than women, but otherwise equal, see [reference](#plato-and-aristotle-on-the-nature-of-women)
 - The founder of Platonism, a philosophy of forms and abstraction and one of the basic duals in [Joker Calculus](#joker-calculus)
 - Wikipedia: https://en.wikipedia.org/wiki/Plato